lsst-sims/sims_featureScheduler_runs4.3/nes_early/README.md

 nes_early_low_v4.3.2_10yrs.db:
 Also 37 days faster in g, no major other changes.

-Insifnificant impact on the regular science metrics.
+Insignificant impact on the regular science metrics.